MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-launch-file.md

 ---
-title: "Launch JSON file"
+title: Launch JSON file
-description: "Description of the settings of the launch JSON file for AL in Business Central."
+description: Description of the settings of the launch JSON file for AL in Business Central.
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 08/30/2023